FlowFuse/website/src/blog/2023/01/getting-started-with-node-red.md

 ### Testing Your Flow

 Now that we have our flow set up, we can deploy it by clicking the "Deploy" button in the top right corner of the editor.
-Once the flow is deployed, you can test it by opening up a web browser and navigating to "http://localhost:1880/hello".
+Once the flow is deployed, you can test it by opening up a web browser, if you installed Node-RED using npm navigate to "http://localhost:1880/hello".
+If you are working on FlowForge take the URL of your project and add "/hello" to the end, it should looks something like this "https://your-project.flowforge.cloud/hello".
 You should see "Hello World!" displayed in the browser.

 ### Debug Output